jupyter/governance/list_of_standing_committees_and_working_groups.md

 ### Diversity, Equity, and Inclusion

-Charter Summary: Increase diversity, equity and inclusion within all aspects of Project Jupyter, including the various decision-making bodies/leadership, subprojects, and the broader community.
+Charter Summary: Increase diversity, equity and inclusion within all aspects of Project Jupyter, including the various councils/leadership, Subprojects, and the broader community.

 ### Code of Conduct Incident Response

-Charter Summary: Own and manage the Jupyter CoC reporting and incident response processes and make determinations on individual CoC incidents.
+Charter Summary: Own and manage the Jupyter Code of Conduct reporting and incident response processes and make determinations on individual incidents.

 ### Conflict of Interest